Skip to Content

 And make sure that the nuts of the sprocket cover are loose when you are tightening the chain.

-After installing a new bar on your chainsaw, ensure the bar oil reservoir is full of lubricating the new bar properly.
-But since it takes some time for the lubricant from the reservoir to circulate to the bar’s front sprocket, it is a good idea to lubricate the front sprocket after installing a brand new bar chain.
+After installing a new bar on your chainsaw, ensure the bar oil reservoir is full of lubrication for the new bar properly.
+However, since it takes some time for the lubricant from the pool to circulate to the bar’s front sprocket, it is a good idea to lubricate it after installing a brand-new bar chain.

 After ensuring everything is nice and snug, reconnect the sparkplug wire if you had taken it off before starting the bar replacement process, and your chainsaw is ready to be used again.
 You can find Chainsaw oil here.